Gopal-Dahale/qiskit-qulacs/README.md

 **Qiskit-Qulacs is actively being developed, and we welcome your input and suggestions on the API and use cases.
 If you have any ideas or feedback, please open a GitHub issue or contact us.
 We are interested in hearing about your experiences using the library.**

+Qiskit-Qulacs project was presented in the Qiskit DemoDays 🚀!
+Check out the recording and demo [here](https://github.com/Qiskit/feedback/wiki/Qiskit-DemoDays#apr-11-2024).

 1. [About](docs/intro/project_overview.md)
 2. [Beginner's Guide](docs/intro/beginners_guide.md)